rockholla/go-http-api/README.md

 1. A dedicated AWS VPC
 2. An EKS Cluster control plane
 3. EKS worker nodes with configurable number of min, max, and desired worker nodes via an auto-scaling group
+    * The HTTP API is deployed into the EKS cluster using a [`DaemonSet`](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), so the auto-scaling of worker nodes ensures that our deployment also scales as the nodes themselves need to scale
 4. Associated security groups and IAM roles for managing resources internally

 When you're done, you can destroy everything in AWS: